hakonbyh/TDT4136_Intro_AI/A2/ReadMe.md

 # Acknowledgement
 A lot of this code is influenced heavily by patrikkj on GitHub.

-# Requirements for running code:
+# Requirements for running code
 Python 3.6.4 64-bit

-liberaries: numpy, pandas, pillow
+Libraries: numpy, pandas, pillow

-# Architecture:
+# Architecture

-Class Node
-Needs to denote one state with all nessecary info.

-Class Map
-Contains the problem and the end state.

-Class Min_heap
-Should keep a min heap of the nodes based on expected cost

-Class A_star
-Implements the a* algorithm with a given heap object and nodeobjects.
+Class AStar:                Implements the A* alogrithm in a standardised way.
+    Class Node:             Used by AStar.
+It contians information and is the smallest unit.
+    Class MinPriorityOrder: Standard implementation of a min-que.
+Used to orgainise nodes in the A* algorithm.